 Have you or someone you know been injured due to a defective product?
 Did you know you may be entitled to file a claim for compensation?

-Contact the product liability attorneys at Goldberg Finnegan for a free review of your defective product claim.
+Contact the personal injury lawyers at Goldberg Finnegan for a free review of your defective product claim.